Hiwassee Island

 Hiwassee Island, also known as Jollys Island and Benham Island, is located in Meigs County, Tennessee, at the confluence of the Tennessee and Hiwassee Rivers.
 It is about 35 mi northeast of Chattanooga.
 The island was the second largest land mass on the Tennessee River at 781 acres before the Tennessee Valley Authority created the Chickamauga Lake as a part of the dam system on the Tennessee River in 1940.
 Much of the island is now submerged, leaving 400 acres above the waterline.

 The island has been inhabited as early as the Archaic and Woodland periods.
 A Mississippian culture village was inhabited by people of the Hiwassee Island and Dallas phases beginning in the 11th century.
 It was a Cherokee village of about 300 people in the 19th century.
-The village was led by Chief John Jolly and Sam Houston lived there for three years.
+The village was led by Chief John Jolly, and Sam Houston lived there for three years.

-When the State of Tennessee grew corn nearby to attract Canada geese, they attracted up to 20,000 sandhill cranes.
-Now there are fewer than 1,000 cranes, and a few hundred pelicans that stopover on their seasonal treks.
+When the state of Tennessee grew corn nearby to attract Canada geese, they attracted up to 20,000 sandhill cranes.
+Now there are fewer than 1,000 cranes and a few hundred pelicans that stopover on their seasonal treks.

 Native Americans

-There are seventeen Native American tribes who have connections to the island.
+There are 17 Native American tribes who have connections to the island.
 The island was inhabited intermittently through pre-historic periods into historic times.
-It was among a number of Native American Mound Builder sites in the Chickamauga Reservoir Basin.
+It was among several Native American Mound Builder sites in the Chickamauga Reservoir Basin.
 Mounds began to be built in the area in the 9th and 11th centuries.
 At some point, perhaps as early as the Late Woodland phase, there was a stockade that surrounded the village.
 Initially, residents hunted and gathered food in the area.
 They became farmers, growing maize, which likely led to a growth of the island's population.
 Initially, manufactured pottery was tempered with limestone, but later almost all of the town's pottery was tempered with shells.
 Hiwassee Island Complicated Stamp pottery, similar to that of northern Georgia, was made on the island by the Cherokee.